-Christmas ornaments, too, are in every possible medium, from pewter and wood to paper and wool.
-Delicate glass balls are hand-painted with intricate designs, wood is carved into fantastic shapes, and bright painted wood figures represent everything from tiny angels on skis to miniature nutcrackers.
+Christmas ornaments, too, are made of every possible material, from pewter and wood to paper and wool.
+Delicate glass balls are hand-painted with intricate designs, wood is carved into fantastic shapes, and brightly painted wood figures represent everything from tiny angels on skis to miniature nutcrackers.

-In northern Bavaria, Nuremberg's large Hauptmarkt becomes a bright wonderland of Christmas lights and treats, highlighted by a double-decker carousel with Santa and prancing reindeer.
-The market is believed to have originated in the time of Martin Luther, when the custom of giving children gifts on Christmas Eve originated, and today it is probably the best known in Germany.
+In northern Bavaria, the large Hauptmarkt in Nuremberg becomes a bright wonderland of Christmas lights and treats, highlighted by a double-decker carousel with Santa and prancing reindeer.
+The Christkindlesmarkt is believed to have originated in the time of Martin Luther, when the custom of giving children gifts on Christmas Eve originated, and today it is probably the best known in Germany.